Skip to main content

 Range is listed as Short / Medium / Long.

-Ranges are given in inches for tabletop play.
+Ranges are listed in inches for tabletop use.
 If not using miniatures, treat 1 inch as 2 yards.

 Reach